goleaf/allmoviesmobile/QA_CHECKLIST.md

 ## Home `/`

-**Blocks:** “of the moment” movies, “of the moment” series, carousels/rows
+**Blocks:** "of the moment" movies, "of the moment" series, carousels/rows

 **Happy path**